JonJagger/cyber-dojo/README.md

 display if you are colour blind.
-You will also get an amber traffic-light if the tests do not complete within 15 seconds (eg you've accidentally coded an infinite loop or the server is overloaded with too many concurrent practice sessions) Clicking on any traffic-light opens a dialog showing the diffs for that traffic-light for that animal together with << < > >> buttons to navigate forwards and backwards.
+You will also get an amber traffic-light if the tests do not complete within 15 seconds (eg you've accidentally coded an infinite loop or the server is overloaded with too many concurrent programming dojos) Clicking on any traffic-light opens a dialog showing the diffs for that traffic-light for that animal together with << < > >> buttons to navigate forwards and backwards.